 All faculty, staff and students of UW Oshkosh are required to participate in training related to reducing the spread of COVID-19.

-All faculty, staff and students are also required to take the “Titan Pledge” for behavior designed to keep our Titan community safe.
+All faculty, staff and students are also required to take the “Titan Safety Promise” for behavior designed to keep our Titan community safe.

 With the unveiling of the Recovery Task Force’s framework to reopen our campus for fall 2020, we know many of you are anxious to plan your classes for September, find out what campus will look like, and learn more about our plans to safeguard your health.
 While we are moving forward, we must first give the implementation teams time to do their work.